D&RGW Alamosa Division - David Hunt

 Illinois Terminal in Alton, Illinois - Bob Schramm

-The completed portion of the layout models the NYC/GM&O joint trackage in the area of Woodriver and
+The completed portion of the layout modeled the NYC/GM&O joint trackage in the area of Woodriver and

 East Alton, Illinois around 1965.
-The ITC portion of the layout will be constructed in the future.
+The ITC portion of the layout was never constructed.

 Rock Island - Dan Munson